 If you love to read, then you’re probably just as thrilled as we are when you turn over a book’s cover and see that it’s a part of a series.
 There are few things better than reading a great book and knowing that the characters you’ve grown to care for will (hopefully) live to see another day in subsequent novels in the series.

 For sci-fi fans, series mean more twists and turns than you can even fathom—spanning across galaxies and centuries.
 We’ve rounded up some of the best sci-fi series so you can start your escape from reality immediately.
-Don’t see your favorite on this list?
-Add it in the comments!

 The Safehold Series